Zarita Araújo-Lane, MSW & LICSW

-Dr. Richard S. Lane, MD, Medical Advisor and Adjunct Instructor
+Dr. Richard S. Lane, MD, Former Medical Advisor and Adjunct Instructor

-Primary Medical Interpretation Instructor for the development of the medical component for both Getting Ready for Your Written and Oral Healthcare Interpreter Certification Exam courses.
-Bilingual guest instructor in the medical interpretation courses and is a retired Internist in the Extended Care Facility Program at Harvard Vanguard Medical Associates of Boston, MA.
-His interests in the healthcare field have included: the doctor/patient relationship, teaching interview skills to medical students and residents, cross cultural communication in medicine, care of elderly patients in rehabilitation and sub-acute units, as well as, palliative medicine and hospice care at end of life.
-He became board certified in Palliative Care and Hospice Medicine in 2005.
+Former Primary Medical Interpretation Instructor for the development of the medical component of the Art of Medical Interpretation (AMI) course and all online courses up to January 2021.
+Dr. Lane also served CCCI as a bilingual guest instructor in the medical interpretation courses, even as a retired Internist in the Extended Care Facility Program at Harvard Vanguard Medical Associates of Boston, MA.
+His interests in the healthcare field included: the doctor/patient relationship, teaching interview skills to medical students and residents, cross cultural communication in medicine, care of elderly patients in rehabilitation and sub-acute units, as well as, palliative medicine and hospice care at end of life – he became board certified in Palliative Care and Hospice Medicine in 2005.

 Hanaa Adi, MD, Adjunct Instructor